tndatacommons/compasshubot/README.md

 behave as expected unless the [environment variables](#configuration) they rely upon have been set.

+But first,

+1. Fork this repo.
+2. `cd compasshubot`
+3. Run `npm install`

-You can start Compass locally by running:
+Now, you can start Compass locally by running:

     % HUBOT_SLACK_TOKEN=<YOUR SLACK TOKEN HERE> ./bin/hubot --adapter slack